Rahulchandnani1/Design-1.2Light/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-To deploy it run below command: then build folder will get generated which we need to upload on server to deploy our app.
+To deploy it run below command then build folder will get generated which we need to upload on server to deploy our app.
 ### `npm run build`